Claiming His Christmas Wife

 He only nodded toward his driver, indicating the man was waiting with more patience than Travis possessed.

-The driver’s frown reflected through the rearview mirror, matching Travis’s scowl.
+The driver’s frown was reflected through the rearview mirror, matching Travis’s scowl.

 “Would you be serious?”
 Travis muttered.